plkrueger/CommonLispFred/README.md

 	(ql:quickload :fred)
 You must install quicklisp on your system before loading this code.
 It (automatically) uses the s-xml and drakma open source packages that are also quicklisp projects.

+If quickload does not find :fred, make sure that you have updated to the most recent quicklisp distributions by doing:
+	(ql:update-all-dists)

-Note: until this has been accepted as a quicklisp project you can download from the git repository and (assuming you have quicklisp installed) and do:
+If you want to make local modifications you can download from the git repository and (assuming you have quicklisp installed) and do:

-? (push #p”<“path to directory where fred files have been downloaded>” asdf:*central-registry*)
+? (push #p”<path to directory where fred files have been downloaded>” asdf:*central-registry*)

 which on my system returns: